gluonhq/attach/README.md

 The list of available services at Attach can be found [here](http://gluonhq.com/products/mobile/attach/).

-## Issues and Contributions ##

-Issues can be reported to the [Issue tracker](https://github.com/gluonhq/attach/issues)

-Contributions can be submitted via [Pull requests](https://github.com/gluonhq/attach/pulls), providing you have signed the [Gluon Individual Contributor License Agreement (CLA)](https://docs.google.com/forms/d/16aoFTmzs8lZTfiyrEm8YgMqMYaGQl0J8wA0VJE2LCCY)
- (See [What is a CLA and why do I care](https://www.clahub.com/pages/why_cla) in case of doubt).

 ## Building Attach ##

 Gluon Attach is frequently released, and this is only required in case you want to fork and build your local version of Attach.